staples-sparx/StaplesLabs.github.io/who-we-are.md

 ### Actual Products

-SparX is a driver of innovation and change within Staples, but we do not work in the abstract, we are not a research lab.
+SparX is a driver of innovation and change within Staples, but we do not work in the abstract; we are not a research lab.
 We design and build [actual products](/what-we-do), deploy them in production, where we measure their impact on the business with rigorous testing methodologies.